Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 - no probable cause.

-PC 12022 only applies if a defendant committed a felony.
-It is always a defense, therefore, for an accused to show that there was no underlying felony offense.
-For example, maybe the defendant committed a California misdemeanor or an infraction.
+PC 12022 only applies if you committed a felony.
+It is always a defense, therefore, to show that there was no underlying felony offense.
+For example, maybe you committed a California misdemeanor or an infraction.

 California law states that police may not use overbearing measures to coerce a confession.

-If a party can show that the police coerced him into a confession, then:
+If you can show that the police coerced you into a confession, then:

 - the judge may exclude the confession from evidence, or

-- the case could get dropped altogether if the party got pressured into confessing to a crime he didn’t commit.
+- the case could get dropped altogether if you got pressured into confessing to a crime you did not commit.

-If a person was arrested for violating PC 12022, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+If you were arrested for violating PC 12022, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
 This exclusion could result in the dismissal or reduction in charges.

 5. Related Offenses